idrinth-thalui/core/dialogue/about/idrinthFollowerDialogueFamilyTopic.md

 - My father died because he worked too hard, never took enough of a break.
 - My mother is dead, she lived a long, fulfilling life.
 - I never had children, just never had the chance to get any.
-- My love for chimer cuisine is based on my family.
+- My love for Chimer cuisine is based on my family.
 My former wife was a good cook.
-Now dunmer cuisine is the closest it gets.
+Now Dunmer cuisine is the closest it gets.
 - My brother rose far in military ranks in a short time.
-He profited a lot from the orsimer leaving.
+He profited a lot from the ones turnes to Orsimer leaving.